Thursday, December 13, 2018

 Now that I’m retired, the adjustment is slightly less upsetting, but when I taught children all day, every day, I observed how intensely “falling back” affected them.
 Every fall they became out-of-sorts, had trouble sleeping at night, according to their parents, and concentrating during the day.
 They complained of hunger an hour before mealtimes or weren’t interested in eating when mealtimes rolled around.
 It always amazed me how much an hour’s difference one way or the other unsettled them until I recognized the same symptoms in myself.

 I daresay Englishman William Willett wasn’t thinking about human circadian rhythms when he recommended Daylight Saving Time.
 Good ol’ Will certainly failed to consider its effects on children.
-His purpose was to move the clocks forward so more people could enjoy summer’s sunshine.
+His purpose was to move the clocks forward so people--especially farmers--could enjoy summer’s sunshine longer.
 Because of him, we change our clocks in the summer months to move an hour of sunlight from morning to evening.
 Okay, that sounds like a good idea, but if it’s such a good idea why do we change back to standard time in the fall?

 Last evening, my husband and I had finished dinner and were watching TV when we both started yawning.
 “I’m so sleepy,” he remarked.
 “It must be time to go to bed.”